hedgedoc/hedgedoc/README.md

 [![version][github-version-badge]][github-release-page]
 [![POEditor][poeditor-image]][poeditor-url]

-CodiMD lets you create real-time collaborative markdown notes on all platforms.
+CodiMD lets you create real-time collaborative markdown notes.

 It is inspired by Hackpad, Etherpad and similar collaborative editors.
 This project originated with the team at [HackMD](https://hackmd.io) and now forked into its own organisation.
 [A longer writeup can be read in the history doc](docs/history.md).